 Similar Posts

-The head of the “seagull”
+The Heart of the Heart Nebula

 Saturn, Jupiter, and a cameo from Io